Cheyne Coates: 1998–2003: Madison Avenue

 During the 1990s, Cheyne Coates was a choreographer and singer in Melbourne.
 She performed at album launches by other artists and at fashion shows.
 Coates met record producer, DJ and songwriter Andrew Van Dorsselaer (Andy Van) in a dance club.
 He had co-founded a record label, Vicious Vinyl, in 1990 with John Course and Colin Daniels.

 The duo started working together as Madison Avenue, initially as co-writers and producers in 1998.
 Their first single, "Fly", featured Kellie Wolfgram as lead vocalist.
 It was co-written by Coates and Van Dorsselaer.
 Coates sang on Madison Avenue's breakthrough single, "Don't Call Me Baby" (October 1999), because Van preferred her version, which was recorded to be used as the guide track for the intended singer.
-It was co-written by Coates with Van Dorsselaer, Gene McFadden and John Whitehead.
+It was co-written by Coates with Van Dorsselaer, Gene McFadden and John Whitehead (the sample used for "Don't Call Me Baby" is "Ma quale idea" by Pino D'Angiò, which bassline comes from "Ain't No Stoppin' Us Now" by McFadden & Whitehead).
 Van Dorsselaer took the song to the MIDEM Conference which led to the group being signed by Virgin Records in the UK and Sony Music for the rest of the world.
-Coates became established as the public face of the band although Madison Avenue were intended to be a collective dance group, similar C&C Music Factory or Soul II Soul.
+Coates became established as the public face of the band although Madison Avenue were intended to be a collective dance group, similar to C&C Music Factory or Soul II Soul.